der-control-modules/der-control-modules.github.io/docs/index.md

 of BESS increase integration complexity, leading to interoperability issues that delay seamless deployment.
 The work aims to create an open-source interoperable communication and control framework for BESS using Eclipse VOLTTRON.
-This framework provides a protocol-agnostic interface for BESS by mapping the data models of IEC 61850-420 to protocols according to IEEE 1547 standards.
+This framework provides a protocol-agnostic interface for BESS by mapping the data models of IEC 61850-420-7 to protocols according to IEEE 1547 standards.
 In addition, controls are developed based on existing MESA modes and a two-stage control framework that includes scheduling and real-time control mechanisms to provide grid services.
-The communication and control framework has been tested on a real system for energy arbitrage, demand charge reduction and MESA charge/ discharge modes, 125kW/250kWh BESS and a building with a 150kW peak load.

 # Background